 It is mentioned in the actions that debt collectors can’t contact more than once to all of these parties.
 Unless if they give him consent to call or any information obtained from them is not complete.

-Along with that, he can’t communicate to consumers if he didn’t give him permission.
+Along with that, he can’t communicate with consumers if he didn’t give them permission.
 Especially when you’re at the workplace and the employer prohibited this kind of communication.
 The collector can communicate with the attorney of the debtor if he advised him to do so.

 Which time do the debt collectors contact me?

 According to the guidelines of FDCPA, the collector can’t contact before 8 am and after 9 pm.
 The only slot for contact is between 8 am and 9 pm.
-In doing a violation of this rule a debtor can submit a complaint against the debt collector.
+In violation of this rule, a debtor can submit a complaint against the debt collector.
 More than that the debt collector can’t call multiple times.